 Ingredients

-- Cauliflower Preparation: I usually use fresh cauliflower for this recipe, but chopping it can be messy.
-To save time, I opt for a bag of Costco's frozen, pre-chopped cauliflower rice.
-You can also use pre-chopped or frozen cauliflower florets.
-This recipe is flexible, so 5-6 cups of florets will work as well.
+- Cauliflower: I usually use fresh cauliflower for this recipe, but chopping it can be messy.
+You can use pre-chopped or frozen cauliflower florets.
+This recipe is flexible, so about 5 cups of florets will work just as well.

-- Potato Selection: Yukon Gold potatoes are ideal for this soup due to their creamy texture and buttery flavor, enhancing the soup's richness.
+- Potatoes: Yukon Gold potatoes are ideal for this soup due to their creamy texture and buttery flavor, enhancing the soup's richness.
 If you don't have them, russet, red, white, or fingerling potatoes are good substitutes.

 - Herb Substitutes: Substitute fresh thyme and rosemary with 1 teaspoon each of dried thyme and rosemary.